 Who Camps in RVs

-A couple of RVers were Renaissance performers traveling to festivals to fund their adventures.
-Another had a new online business requiring an internet connection and four hours of work a day.
+A couple of RVers were renaissance performers traveling to festivals to fund their adventures.
+Another launched an online business, which required stable internet access and four hours of work a day.

-A third was a young couple on their way to the Burning Man event with high expectations.
+A third was a young couple with high expectations on their way to the Burning Man event.
 Some are frugal RVers camping on a budget.
 Others don’t bother collecting receipts.

-Some are vanning at Walmart and others are motorhoming to exclusive RV resorts.
-Many are Frugal RVers.
+Some are vanning at Walmart, and others are motorhoming to exclusive RV resorts.
+Many are readers of the RV Troop blog.

-Inside your neighbor’s rig, they may be watching an action movie or football game on a 72″ screen — or outside huddled around a picnic table playing Kings in the Corner.
+Inside your neighbor’s rig, they may be watching an action movie or football game on a 72″ screen, or they may be outside huddled around a picnic table playing Kings in the Corner.

-A few have maps and directories out to decide where they will be tomorrow night — or are daydreaming about camping next winter in Quartzite or an upcoming golf tournament.
+A few have maps and directories out to decide where they will be tomorrow night, or they are daydreaming about camping next winter in Quartzite or an upcoming golf tournament.
 Or they’re waiting for the sun to come up so they can drop the ramp in their toybox and take off in an ATV.